rtuhpc/hpc-platform/doc/lti.md

 ![](./images/lti-03.png)

-The communication between the LTI Consumer (platform), browser, and LTI Tool generally follows these steps (in principle, enumerated items correspond to arrow-like transitions/steps on the diagram above):
+The communication between the LTI Consumer (platform), browser, and LTI Tool generally follows these steps (at the moment, enumerated items may NOT correspond to arrow-like transitions/steps on the diagram above):
 1. A user initiates an action to launch an LTI Tool from the LTI Consumer (platform) interface.
-2. The LTI Consumer (platform) generates the JWT containing the necessary information for the LTI Tool, such as user context and permissions.
-The JWT payload may include the fields you mentioned, such as "*type*," "*tid*," "*iat*" and "*exp*."
+2. The LTI Consumer (platform) generates the JWT containing the necessary information for the LTI Tool, such as user context (platform Id and/or course Id) and permissions.
+The JWT payload may include the fields such as "*type*," "*tid*," "*iat*" and "*exp*" or any others which may help to distinguish the learners, learning objects or learning results.
 3. The LTI Consumer (platform) constructs a launch URL for the LTI Tool, which includes the JWT as a parameter.
 This URL is typically embedded in an iframe or sent as a redirect URL.
 4. The LTI Consumer (platform) sends the launch request to the browser, which loads the LTI Tool's content.
 5. The browser includes the launch URL with the JWT as a parameter when requesting the LTI Tool.